You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 The comparison stage is where things start to get interesting.

 At this stage, the potential Buyer thinks of themselves as a Buyer.
 She is making a deep comparison of a handful of solutions or companies that meet her criteria.
-If you’ve done an excellent job earlier in the content marketing process, you’ve shaped the narrative, and you have a great chance of winning the business.
+If you’ve done an excellent job earlier in the content marketing process, you’ve shaped the narrative and have a great chance of winning the business.

 Content that speaks to your product or service’s features and prices, as well as testimonials, case studies, ratings, and reviews, would be good content in the comparison stage.